 - Proof of college enrollment for other members of your family

 You’ll be given a detailed list when notified of the verification request.
 As long as you entered accurate information on your FAFSA®, there’s nothing to be worried about.

 FAFSA® verification worksheet

 In addition to any requested documentation, you’ll be asked to fill out your school’s FAFSA® verification worksheet.
-The verification worksheet will ask you to confirm the information already provided on your FAFSA®, and for some more details about your family members and employment.
+The verification worksheet will ask you to confirm the information already provided on your FAFSA® and for some more details about your family members and employees.